CC-Archived/flex-extensions/README.markdown

 * **Selectable**

 	Similar to the jQuery UI Selectable behavior, this behavior tag manages the selection state for the child components of a target Container.
-It supports custom item renderer selection data fields, change events, and single or multiple select modes.
+It supports custom item renderer selection data fields, change events, and single or multiple selection modes.

 ## User Interface Components ##